Exploring Phuket’s best beaches and excursion to James Bond Island

 Before getting into the taxi I asked the taxi driver how much it cost to go to Laguna and he showed me three fingers.
-The distance from Surin beach to Laguna is not much, so I asked him: “30 bahts?”
+The distance from Surin beach to Laguna is not much, so I asked him: “30 Bahts?”
 (80 cents), and without mentioning a word, he showed me three fingers again.
-I repeated again: “30 bahts?”, and he confirm without saying anything.
+I repeated again: “30 Bahts?”, and he confirmed without saying anything.

 I walked all over the beach as the sun went down until it got dark.
 I went out to the main road to look for someone to take me back to Patong and after a while I was picked up by another woman on a motorcycle, this time, fortunately, 100% sober and very nice, who left me near my hotel.

 On the fourth day I took a round-trip tour to the famous James Bond Island, which is in the northeastern part of Phuket.
 The tour cost me 1000 Bahts (20 euros) and included a car ride to the boat, a boat ride around the area to James Bond Island, lunch, a kayak ride and a drive back to Patong.

 I didn’t expect much because I imagined a mass of tourists taking pictures and buying souvenirs, and although I did, I still liked James Bond Island.

 It’s as spectacular as it appears in the photos.
 But, above all, I was impressed by its surroundings full of floating islets that reminded me a lot of Vietnam’s Halong Bay.
 Although James Bond Island was good, I can say that I enjoyed the tour more than the destination.

 With those four days exploring the beaches of Phuket I was satisfied.
 It was the perfect time to go to another island.
 I took a boat to another of the world’s most famous islands, Koh Phi Phi.

 From the beaches of Phuket to Koh Phi Phi Phi